 The tool provides the ability to customise the selection of comparator countries and time periods, to draw various types of attractive tables, charts and maps, and to export the data in a variety of formats.

 The IPP’s Communities of Practice (CoPs) provides live and interactive spaces where you can participate in events, learn about projects and topics related to innovation policy, contribute to blogs and discussions and share documents.
 Welcome!

-The Netherlands is one of the world’s most advanced economies, its long-term development underpinned by entrepreneurship and innovation.
-The economy has not fully recovered from the crisis, however.
-Dutch exporters have benefited less than others from an expansion into emerging markets.
-While levels of productivity are high, productivity growth has been rather weak.
-Strengthening investment in knowledge and innovation is a key to future growth and competitiveness and is necessary to address social challenges.
-The top sectors approach, a new form of industrial policy announced in 2011, focuses public resources on specific sectors and fosters co-ordination of activities in these areas by businesses, knowledge institutions and government.
+In the aftermath of the global economic crisis, economic growth in the Netherlands began to pick up in 2014, with gross domestic product (GDP) recently exceeding its pre-crisis peak.
+However, as in many OECD countries, labour productivity growth has been weak since the beginning of the global crisis.
+Strengthening investment in knowledge and innovation is a key to future productivity growth and competitiveness and is also necessary to address social challenges.
+The ‘top sectors’ approach, a form of industrial policy announced in 2011 and continued to date, focuses public resources on specific sectors and seeks to foster co-ordination of activities in these areas by businesses, knowledge institutions and government.

 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.